 Bivio is a dual system to support foresters with data acquisition in the forest and data processing in the office.
 Data is generated by a wearable device and visualised in the desktop application.

-Collecting data is time intense and there is no consistent way of saving the data.
+Collecting data is time intensive and there is no consistent way of saving the data.

 Resulting from the first, the quality of his work gets affected by time pressure.